 Pilates is a core-strengthening exercise that can improve balance, mobility and muscle strength, and help with cognitive symptoms and overall quality of life.

 It aims to strengthen the body in an even way, with particular emphasis on core strength to improve general fitness and well being.
 Exercises may be done on a mat, chair, wheelchair or scooter, using special equipment like soft balls and bands for extra support.

 Pilates sessions take place at 11.00am on a Friday morning.
-You will need to complete a six week booking form on reception.
+Ask at reception for availability or call Jane Langley on 07773 553327.